Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 ### References
 [1] Wigner, E.P.
 (1960).
 The unreasonable effectiveness of mathematics in the natural sciences. _Communications on Pure and Applied Mathematics_, 13: 1–14.

-[2] Kaufmann's Noah's Vessel experiment (grind up all living cells into a single vessel, is complexity maintained and does it re-emerge).
+[2] Drexler, K.E.
+(1992).
+Nanosystems: molecular machinery, manufacturing, and computation.
+Wiley, New York.

+[3] Glick, D., Barth, S., and Macleod, K.F.
+(2010).
+Autophagy: cellular and molecular mechanisms. _Journal of Pathology_, 221(1), 3–12.
+doi: 10.1002/path.2697

-Kauffman, S. (1995).
+[4]  Kauffman, S. (1995).
 At Home in the Universe: the search for the laws of self-organization and order.
 Oxford University Press, Oxford, UK.

-[JJ] Jaynes, J. (2000).
+[5] Jaynes, J. (2000).
 The Origin of Consciousness in the Breakdown of the Bicameral Mind.
 Mariner Books.

-[3] term originated with C. West Churchman.
+[6] term originated with C. West Churchman.
 See also: Brown, V.A., Harris, J.A., and Russell, J.Y.
 Tackling Wicked Problems: Through the Transdisciplinary Imagination.
 Earthscan, London (2010).

-[4] Rokne, J.G.
+[7] Rokne, J.G.
 (2001).
 Interval Arithmetic and Interval Analysis: An Introduction.
 In "Granular Computing", W. Pedrycz ed., pp. 1-22.
 Springer, Berlin.

-[5] Rose, G.J., Leary, C.J., and Edwards, C.J.
+[8] Rose, G.J., Leary, C.J., and Edwards, C.J.
 (2011).
 Interval-counting Neurons in the Anuran Auditory Midbrain: Factors Underlying Diversity of Interval Tuning. _Journal of Computation and Physiology A_, 197(1), 97-108.

-[6] Mel, B.W.
+[9] Mel, B.W.
 (1994).
 Information Processing in Dendritic Trees. _Neural Computation_, 6(6), 1031-1085. doi:10.1162/neco.1994.6.6.1031